 DAY 5 : Can Tho – Chau Doc

 After a very early breakfast, we catch the boat to Cai Rang floating market, and then cycle a narrow road to Phong Dien floating market.
 Floating markets are a bustling hub of trade for locals as well as travellers selling everything you could want, with much of the produce grown locally in the areas we cycle through.

 We weave our way by boat through the morning markets which bustle along the banks of the very busy river; absorb the sights of endless cottage industries, timber merchants, coconut shredders, small docks loading and unloading rice.
 We then continue with our cycling challenge along narrow lanes to the main road, where we stop to have lunch at a local restaurant.

 In the afternoon, we continue riding along tiny roads leading upstream towards Long Xuyen.
-We then transfer to Chau Doc, where we overnight.
+We then transfer to Chau Doc, where we stay overnight.

 Cycling distance: 95 km

 DAY 6 : Chau Doc – Phnom Penh